 Characteristics of the subject population.
 Our goal of the parent grant is to obtain usable data from 300 adult participants.
 These participants will be overweight or obese adults between the ages of 18 and 60, inclusive.
 In the previous experience of the research team, the loss of usable data resulting from study noncompliance, attrition, or excessive movement in the scanner is less than 10%.
 Therefore, our recruitment goal is to enroll 330 participants (165 females, 165 males) in the study.
-From this, we estimate that we will have usable data from 300 male and 300 female participants.
-The current proposal will use the data from the first 100 subjects collected.
+From this, we estimate that we will have usable data from 150 male and 150 female participants.
+The current proposal will use the data from the first 150 participants collected.

 Involvement.
 All participants will make between 11 and 13 visits to the Lewis Integrative Sciences Building (LISB) at the University of Oregon: two to the Lewis Center for Neuroimaging (LCNI; "baseline" and "endpoint" sessions) and 9-11 to the Social and Affective Neuroscience (SAN) Laboratory (6-8 training sessions and 3 follow-ups at 3-, 6-, and 12-months post baseline).
 The baseline and endpoint sessions will take place approximately 30 days apart.
 The intervention sessions occur between the baseline and endpoint sessions.
+The current proposal will only use data from the baseline endpoint MRI sessions and the 3 and 6 month follow ups.